 Our patients value the doctor-driven aspect of Spark Aligners because they know that they’re getting personalized, expert care, including post-treatment plans that are standard with both aligners and traditional braces.
 Our doctors provide patients with a maintenance routine tailored to their teeth.
 Patients who don’t follow their post-treatment plan risk their teeth shifting back to the pre-treatment position, which would require more time and money to correct.
-It’s especially critical for teenagers to stay faithful to their post-treatment plan.
-This is because teens’ bodies continue to grow well into their 20s, which means their teeth are more likely to shift if the proper care is not taken.

 Post-treatment plans will usually include wearing a retainer of some sort, which will either be permanent or removable.
 Permanent retainers are fixed to the back of your teeth with a specialized oral adhesive.
 These retainers remain in your mouth for life and ensure your teeth stay in position for easy care.
 Removable retainers can be made of metal or plastic that’s similar to your clear aligners.
 If you’re using a removable retainer, you may need to wear it daily or nightly, with the possibility of eventually wearing it less and less.
 Your doctor will recommend the best options for you to help maintain your smile.

 Don’t Substitute Aligner Trays For Retainers